ubam/infrastructure/FAQ.md

 ### 3.11 Which applications run on Ubuntu Touch?

-There are many applications in the open store http://open.uappexplorer.com that run on Ubuntu Touch.
-Some popular applications include: Telegram messenger, Podbird (audio shows), Dekko2 (email), Instagraph (instagram) and uNav.
+There are many applications in the [OpenStore](http://open.uappexplorer.com) that run on Ubuntu Touch.
+Some popular applications include: Telegram messenger, uMatriks, Podbird (audio shows), Dekko2 (email), Instagraph (instagram) and uNav.
 However, many of the apps that you know on Android/iOS might not exist yet.
-There is a project called Anbox that is working on allowing android apps to be run on Ubuntu Touch.
+There is a project called [Anbox](https://docs.ubports.com/en/latest/userguide/dailyuse/anbox.html) that is working on allowing android apps to be run on Ubuntu Touch.

 ### 3.12 Anbox ...
 The world of Android apps with the power and security of Ubuntu Touch!